kiwidamien/StackedTurtles/content/metrics/bad_names.md

 #### Precision

-Precision asks "how confident am I that times my alarm went off, it was actually a positive case?".
+Precision asks "how confident am I that when the alarm goes off, it actually is a positive case?".
 A precision of 80% would mean that 80% of the time that the alarm went off, we have a positive case (that presumably requires action on our part).
 Phrased in terms of a conditional probability:

 $$\text{Precision} = \text{P}(\text{Was a positive case | Alarm went off})$$